kellerwilt/Python-Tutorials/README.md

 The Patients class displays everything to the user.
 If the next appointment is in less than a month, it displays the number of days until the next appointment.
 The Patients class also sends out texts to remind patients of upcoming appointments (code for texts are currently commented so I don't text someone every time I test the program).
 It sends texts 10 days before, on the day before, and on the day of the appointment.

-I am currently working on adding comments that explain each step of the program, to make it easier to look at.
+Patients.py has comments after every significant part of the program, that help explain how things work.